playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 Well, there's some major points I'd like to speak to:

+1) Accessibility leads to more users, and even more funds.
-1) It enhances the user experience for everyone.
+2) Accessibility enhances the user experience for everyone.
-2) Users are still users - leading to more cash flow.
-3) There may be legal requirements to do so.
+3) You may have a legal requirement to be accessible.
-4) It's the right thing to do.
+4) Being accessible is the right thing to do.

+### 1. Accessibility leads to more users, and even more funds

+If you build something, isn't there a certain draw to having as many people engage with it as possible?

+There's an appeal to having your work appreciated by an audience, especially for side projects.

+Worried about the bottom line?
+Accessibility helps here, too.

+Keep in mind, any user is potentially a paying user.
+By widening the pool of users that are able to utilize your application, you're enabling the ability for these users to pay for your services.

+If I, the end user, aren't able to make the most of your services, why would I pay for them?

+Likewise, word of mouth can make a massive impact to custom success and growth.
+I'm much more likely to use a product that has universally glowing reviews as opposed to one that has a range of usability issues.

+Given all of this; It's no surprise that the classic verbiage of a product's success isn't "Gate away as many users as you can".
+Rather, a wise business person will make their doors as open as possible to new customers.

-### 1. Accessibility enhances the user experience for everyone
+### 2. Accessibility enhances the user experience for everyone

 Are you sighted?
 Have you ever stepped outside from a dark interior to the bright outdoors and been unable to see momentarily?